biswajitpanday/SoftwareArchitectTechnicalAssignment/README.md

 * Façade
 * Command Pattern

+## How To Run Application
+1. Clone this repository.
+2. Run ApplicationDatabaseGenerateScript.sql script to prepare database.
+3. Press F5 in Visual Studio.

 ## Run Unit Tests
 1. Go to `Test > Windows > Test Explorer` from Visual Studio main menu.
 2. Click on `run all Test`